Eligibility Requirements

 Which category should I choose?

-Applicants should choose the category they determine best aligns with their proposal.
+Applicants should choose the category they determine best aligns with their proposal and where they feel it has made the most impact.
 The Hill Prizes Committee reserves the right to move an applicant into a different category if they believe the submission is more suitable for that category.
+Detailed information on categories is included on page 7 in the application guide.

 Who should submit the application?